Autocrit/CNC-Pendant-Firmware/README.md

 ```
 - The Sparkfun Pro Micro board definition can be added to Arduino IDE via the board manager
 - Make sure to pick the 5V version in Tools->Processor.
 Uploading 3.3V code will temporarily brick the Arduino
 - The D-Sub CNC pendant PCB is here https://github.com/Autocrit/cnc_pendant_to_duet.
+The resistors are optional for Duet 3 hardware but *not* for BTT Scylla (the doc says: Note that exceeding 3.3V on either the TX or RX pins may cause damage to the controller).
 I'll add a screw terminal version at some point

 # CNC-Pendant-Firmware